 The main theme for Ukhuwah was inspired by the piece of rug used by Muslim during prayer; the sajadah.
-Each geomatric patterns symbolize individual sajadah being placed in the mosque.
-The artisan purposely congregate the patterns on one side and disburse on the other side to tell the story of the situation during this pandemic; the social distancing, which we were once advised to straighten the row ‘merapatkan saf’ for prayer until circumstances need us to be in distance from one another during pandemic.
+Each geometric patterns symbolize individual sajadah being placed in the mosque.
+The artisan purposely congregates the patterns on one side and disburse on the other side to tell the story of the situation during this pandemic; the social distancing, which we were once advised to straighten the row ‘merapatkan saf’ for prayer until circumstances need us to be in distance from one another during pandemic.

 The white background is chosen as a remembrance of the ‘white flag’ program that we as the rakyat initiated to help each other during pandemic, capturing the spirit of togetherness and helping each other during difficult times in this piece.
 We must remember that we have each other #kitajagakita

 We will however, with God’s will, ‘merapatkan saf’ once again.

 Silatur is a story about separation and connection.
 A silhouette of typical village in one side of the scarf and the Kuala Lumpur city silhouette on the other side.
 Included in this design is the 4 iconic & tallest buildings in Malaysia; PETRONAS Twin Towers, KL Tower, PNB Merdeka 118 & TRX 106.

 The placement of the village and city at each end metaphorically resembles about separation and the logo DONNINGDONNA scattered across the middle of the scarf is to symbolize the internet connection.
 Due to the road/border closure & limitation of movement, we are unable to physically move about to go places, balik kampong to visit our parents, and so on.
 However, despite this limitation, we are somehow still able to connect virtually even though we have lost physical connection due to the pandemic.